Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Sebaceous glands are microscopic little things that secrete an oily or waxy matter known as "keratin."
 You may not have been aware of your dog's sebaceous glands until they started getting irritated and formed an unsightly cyst.

 You actually need to thank those tiny glands for your dog's glossy, shiny coat.
-Frequent brushing is what stimulates the glands to release oils that moisturize Rover's skin and makes his coat nice and shiny.
+Frequent brushing is what stimulates the glands to release oils that moisturize Rover's skin and make his coat nice and shiny.
 In fact, brushing regularly keeps those glands active and happy and can prevent cyst growth.

 The problems start when a pore or hair follicle of one of these glands is obstructed, causing the buildup of oil.
 Eventually, a cyst will form if the gland remains blocked.